-The institution employs two different academic years for day and evening academic programs.
+The institution employs two different academic years for day and evening Cosmetology academic programs.
 An academic year for the day program is defined as 26 weeks of instructional time and 900 clock hours.
 Likewise, an academic year for the evening program is defined as 36 weeks of instructional time and 900 clock hours.
+For the evening Esthetics program, the academic year is defined the same as the evening Cosmetology program, but the day Esthetics academic year is defined as 30 weeks of instructional time and 900 clock hours.
 The academic year is used to determine the student's eligibility for Federal Student Aid (FSA) awards such as Pell Grants, and Direct Stafford loans.

 A first-time student loan borrower who takes out a loan must understand his or her rights and responsibilities.
-Borrowers will be required to complete comprehensive Entrance Counseling and sign a Master Promissory Note (MPN) online at www.studentloans.gov.
-Student loan borrowers must also finalize Exit Counseling before they complete their course of study or leaves the school.
-Students or parent borrowers may access the National Student Loan Data System (NSLDS) at www.nslds.ed.gov to review their financial aid activity and history.
+Borrowers will be required to complete comprehensive Entrance Counseling and sign a Master Promissory Note (MPN) online at studentaid.gov.
+Student loan borrowers must also finalize Exit Counseling before they complete their course of study or leave the school.
+Student or parent borrowers may access the National Student Loan Data System (NSLDS) at www.nsldsfap.ed.gov to review their financial aid activity and history.